New in calibre 1.0

 Full support for font embedding

 calibre's conversion engine now has full support for font embedding.
 It can scan your computer for all TrueType and OpenType fonts referenced in the document being converted and automatically embed them (provided the output format supports embedded fonts, of course).
-This can be turned on via the Look & Feel section of the conversion dialog.
+This can be turned on via the Look & feel section of the conversion dialog.

 The conversion engine can also subset fonts, that is, reduce them to contain only the glyphs for characters actually present in the document being converted.
 This can greatly reduce the size of the font files.

-An easy to use tool to edit the Table of Contents in ebooks
+An easy to use tool to edit the Table of Contents in e-books

 Using the new Edit ToC tool, you can easily re-arrange the entries in an existing Table of Contents, change their text and even change the location they point to by simply clicking the new location in the book.
-To use this tool, go to Preferences->Toolbar and add the Edit ToC tool to the main toolbar.
+To use this tool, go to Preferences->Toolbars and menus and add the Edit ToC tool to the main toolbar.
 Then simply select the books you want to be polished and click the Edit ToC button.